Raab70/minecraft-on-demand-lambda/README.md

  * If you need more RAM, set a bigger instance size than t2.micro in instance.tf and increase Xmx and Xms in `provision_minecraft.sh` to be a little below the instance size's total allocated RAM
  * The Lambda functions can have bundled dependencies or they can install dependencies when they run.
 I don't know which I prefer yet and I have both approaches: the destroy and deploy functions install dependencies at runtime, while the status function bundles its dependencies.
- * Terraform 0.10 splits providers out of the main terraform core, but it's possible to build a self-contained bundle with required providers to bundle it with a Lambda function
  * Elastic IP is a static IP that works across redeploys of the server.
 Using Elastic IP is convenient to avoid DNS TTL caching, but it costs extra.
-Enable by uncommenting all blocks containing "eip" references in `core/core.tf` and `instance/instance.tf`.
+Enable by uncommenting all blocks containing "eip" references in `core/core.tf` and `core/instance.tf`.
  * Restore from backups using [s3-pit-restore](https://github.com/madisoft/s3-pit-restore)
     * Example:
       ```
       s3-pit-restore --bucket d10n-minecraft-world-backup --dest world-restore --timestamp '2017-10-11 4:30PM EDT'
       aws s3 sync --delete world-restore s3://d10n-minecraft-world-backup
       ```

+## TODO
+Improvements and ideas
+* Fix discord integration, add discord commands to start/stop the server.
+This is challenging since discord bots, unlike slack bots, cannot be set to hit a webhook and must be listening (of polling).
+Meaning lambda discord bots are not a simple idea and paying to run a nano instance for the discord bot nearly defeats the purpose of all the work to make this as cost effective as possible.
+This would be relatively simple with an existing discord bot however.
+* Destroy EBS volume.
+Then you would need to restore a new one from a snapshot at deployment.
+Seems like a lot of hassle for such a small EBS volume.
+* Restore API endpoint would be a nice addition
+* Route53 alias of s3 bucket for easier access?